MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 }
 ```
 ##### Description:
+NOTE: This message is planned, but not yet implemented.

 This message requests a dump of the Node's current configuration information.
 If you know the database password,
 provide it, and the response will contain the secrets in the database.
 If you don't supply a password, or you
 do but it's wrong, you'll still get a response, but it will have only public information: the secrets will be